sodadata/soda-core/docs/time_partitioning.md

 # Time partitioning

-This section explains how to run metrics and tests on a single time partition of the table.
+This section explains how to run metrics and tests on a specific time partition of the table.

-Time partitioning requires 1 (or more) columns that reflect the time or date.
+Time partitioning requires 1 (or more) columns which reflect the time or date.
-The goal is to run a scan on a partition of the data that corresponds to a particular time period.
+It allows you to to run a scan on a partition of your data which corresponds to the defined time period.

-Let's use this `CUSTOMER_TRANSACTIONS` table as an example
+Let's use this `CUSTOMER_TRANSACTIONS` table as an example:

 ```
 CREATE TABLE CUSTOMER_TRANSACTIONS (